Mixed integer linear optimization formulations for learning optimal binary classification trees: Theoretical comparison of formulations

 \begin{lemma} $\cuttwoP \subseteq \cutoneP$, and the inclusion can be strict. \end{lemma}

 \proof{Proof of Lemma~\ref{cut2lemma}.} Let $(\hat{p}, \hat{s}, \hat{b}, \hat{w}, \hat{q})$ be a point that belongs to $\cuttwo$.
 We are to show that it also belongs to $\cutone$.
-It is clear that the point satisfies constraints~\eqref{cut10},~\eqref{cut12}, and~\eqref{cut13}.
-For every datapoint $i \in I$ and for every vertex $v \in V$ and for every separating vertex $c \in P_v$, we show that point $(\hat{p}, \hat{s}, \hat{b}, \hat{w}, \hat{q})$ satisfies constraints~\eqref{cut11}.
+It is clear that the point satisfies constraints~\eqref{cut10} and \eqref{cut12}.
+For every datapoint $i \in I$ and for every vertex $v \in V$ and for every separating vertex $c \in P_v$, we show that point $(\hat{p}, \hat{s}, \hat{b}, \hat{w}, \hat{q})$ satisfies constraints~\eqref{cut13}.

 The first inequality holds by the nonnegatviity of $\hat{s}^i_v$ for all $v \in V$ and $i \in I$.
-The second inequality holds by constraints~\eqref{cut21}.
+The second inequality holds by constraints~\eqref{cut23}.
 This completes the proof.

-Furthermore, Figure~\ref{fig:badPointOne} illustrates an instance of the optimal binary decision tree problem that belongs to the $\cutoneP$ polytope, but not the $\cuttwoP$ polytope.
-In this instance, we have one datapoint with three features and one class.
-Furthermore, we have all features equal to zero, $x^1_1 = x^1_2 = x^1_3 = 0$, and class $y^1 = 1$.
-The fractional point in the branch and bound tree indicates three branching vertices 1, 2, and 4, (using features 1, 2, and 3, respectively) and 4 classification vertices 3, 5, 8 and 9 (all of which use class $k=1$); vertices 6 and 7 are not shown for clarity purposes.
-Further, the datapoint enters vertices 1, 2, 4, 8 and 9 and selects vertices 4, 8, and 9 as possible terminal vertices.
-Note the datapoint does not select vertices 3 and 5.
-While the fractional point belongs to the polytope $\cutoneP$, it does not belong to $\cuttwoP$ because it violates constraints~\eqref{cut21} for terminal vertex $v = 4$ and its separating vertex $c = 2$.
+Figure~\ref{fig:badPointOne} illustrates an instance of the optimal binary decision tree problem that belongs $\cutoneP$ but not $\cuttwoP$.
+Here, one datapoint has three features and one class.
+All features equal to zero, $x^1_1 = x^1_2 = x^1_3 = 0$, and class $y^1 = 1$.
+The fractional point in the branch and bound tree indicates three branching vertices 1, 2, and 4, (using features 1, 2, and 3, respectively) and four classification vertices 3, 5, 8 and 9 (all using class $k=1$).
+The datapoint enters vertices 1, 2, 4, 8 and 9 and selects vertices 4, 8, and 9 as terminal vertices.
+While the fractional point is in $\cutoneP$, it does not belong to $\cuttwoP$ because it violates constraints~\eqref{cut23} for terminal vertex $v = 4$ and its separating vertex $c = 2$.
 In simpler terms,